7 Qualities of Great Truck Drivers

 The one thing constant in the transportation industry is change.
 All aspects of the job change regularly.
 The area changing the most is in technology and equipment.
 From smartphone apps for traffic, weather, and rest areas – to the introduction of Electronic Logging Devices (ELDs), truckers are being asked to roll with the changes faster than ever before.
 Add new laws and DOT regulations, new company procedures, the successful professional truck drivers, accept and adapt to the transportation industry changes.

-Truck drivers operating on the highest-level, respect the industry that pays them.
+Truck drivers operating on the highest level, respect the industry that pays them.
 Pros understanding everyone in transportation has a job to do to keep the machine turning.
 Established truckers have a desire to work together to complete on-time and safe deliveries.
 Respecting the industry includes treating everyone in the system with kindness and appreciation.
 Although truckers are often alone, it takes a team for them to receive a paycheck.
-Dispatchers, Maintenance Techs, HR/Payroll, Lumpers, Receivers, and Terminal Managers play important roles in succeeding in trucking.
+Dispatchers, Maintenance Techs, HR/Payroll, Lumpers, Receivers, and Terminal Managers play important roles in becoming a great truck driver.

 You may also enjoy: 6 Advantages of OTR Truck Driving for Barr-Nunn Transportation